Public Sentiment Regarding Landscape Conservation in the East Kootenay Region

 Seven out of ten Kootenay residents want to protect the Flathead River Valley as a national park, according to polling results released by Wildsight and Sierra Club BC.
 The poll, conducted by McAllister Opinion Research, found that 73 per cent of residents in East Kootenay, Nelson-Creston and Columbia River-Revelstoke favour protecting the Flathead River Valley in southeastern B.C.

 Only 16 per cent of residents polled said they oppose a national park in the Flathead.

-“People who live here know the Flathead River Valley deserves the same level of protection and recognition as Waterton-Glacier International Peace Park,” said Casey Brennan, Wildsight’s Southern Rockies program manager.
+“People who live here know the Flathead River Valley deserves the same level of protection and recognition as Waterton-Glacier International Peace Park,” said Ryland Nelson, Wildsight’s Southern Rockies program manager.
 “These polling results confirm the impression we get from talking to people around the Kootenays - ;that they love nature and want to make sure it’s properly protected.”

 A regional survey conducted in 2006 for the East Kootenay Conservation Program by Cameron Strategy Ltd. of Calgary revealed that residents believe overwhelmingly that economic growth should not be at the expense of conserving wildlife and habitat.

 In June 2004, twelve of fourteen members of the Regional District of East Kootenay voted in favour of a feasibility study for a possible national park expansion.
-In contrast MLA Bill Bennett and MP Jim Abbott have not been supportive of a feasibility study.
+The Ktunaxa First Nation and the City of Fernie also support the proposed feasibility study.
+In contrast, MLA Bill Bennett and the BC Liberals have not been supportive of a feasibility study.